Zelhorst92/1stMileStone-GymSite/README.md

 ### Fonts

 As the site is intended to inform the user quickly and efficiently about the FitLife gym, the font has to be easy to read and not diverting attention to much from the goal of the user subscribing to the gym.
 Therefore a simple but well readable font is necessary.
 I will be using a font from [Google Fonts](https://fonts.google.com/ "Google Fonts"), specifically the [Ubuntu Font](https://fonts.google.com/specimen/Ubuntu/ "Ubuntu Font").
-As it is a nice to the eyes and good to read.
+As it is nice to the eyes and good to read.
 While still looking professional.

 ### Icons